whistle-hikhi/whistle-hikhi/README.md

 ## 🚀 About Me
 I'm currently an AI Engineer at R&D Department of TECHVIFY SOFTWARE
 - :iphone: I was an AI Engneer at R&D Department of SAMSUNG (3 months)
-- :pencil2: I was a Researcher of Computer Vision at ISPAL (2 years)
+- :pencil2: I was a Research Assistant of Computer Vision at ISPAL (2 years)
 - 🔭 I was student of Ha Noi Unviersity of Science and Technology (Bachelor in Control Engineering and Automation)
 - 📫 How to reach me: nguyenhuyhung192002@gmail.com [LinkedIn-@Huyt](https://www.linkedin.com/in/h%C3%B9ng-nguy%E1%BB%85n-huy-8888521b9/)
 - ⚡ Fun fact: Just try my best on everything I involve in